Solar Highways

 The Solar Highways project is investigating the technical and economic feasibility of integrating double-sided solar panels into noise barriers along motorways.
-This innovative barrier is built on the east side of the A50 in Uden, north of the Volkel exit.
-The construction of the 400 metre long barrier started in 2018 and finished in February 2019.
-Since completion, the solar noise barrier was able to supply local green electricity to around 40 to 60 households.
+A testament to this innovation is the barrier erected on the eastern side of the A50 in Uden, north of the Volkel exit.

 Video: Sustainable and innovative: Solar Highways